qursa-uc3m/libcoap-pqc-bench/network_emulation/README.md

 The VM sits between your client and server, intercepting and modifying network traffic according to configured scenarios.
 SSH traffic bypasses the VM for direct access.

+### Network Requirements

+**Important:** This network emulation setup assumes you are connected to a typical home/lab router with `192.168.0.x` addressing.
+The scripts are configured for this network range.

+**Prerequisites:**

+- Home router or isolated network using `192.168.0.1` as gateway
+- Available IP address `192.168.0.172` for the network emulation VM
+- Not compatible with networks that use different addressing schemes

+For typical home network setup (recommended), ensure your computer is connected to a router with gateway `192.168.0.1` before proceeding.

+If you're on a different network you'll need to modify the IP addresses in the scripts `network_emulation/net_config.sh` and  `network_emulation/udp_config.sh`,

 ## Quick Start

 For users who want to get started immediately: